The historic downtown of Charleston SC

 Hop on board the Carolina Belle Ferry and enjoy a wonderful tour of the Charleston harbor.

-Tours usually last an hour and half and include close up views of several historical landmarks including Fort Sumter accompanied by full narration.
+Tours usually last an hour and a half and include close-up views of several historical landmarks, including Fort Sumter, accompanied by full narration.

 Enjoy a food & drink tour of Charleston